-Course Number and Name: AGT 1313 Applied Principles of Plant Production

 Description: A course to provide information related to the growth, nutrition, and general culture of agricultural and horticultural crops.
 It includes instruction on photosynthesis and transpiration, plant nutrition, pest control, and reproduction.
 Note: AGR 1313 Plant Science or BIO 1314 Botany I may be substituted for this course.